Mary Elizabeth McCracken

-Mary Elizabeth McCracken (February 2, 1911 – October 19, 1945) was the first woman to overcome infantile paralysis to become a medical missionary.
-She was the third of eight children and the daughter of the medical missionaries Josiah Calvin McCracken and Helen Newpher McCracken, also known as the "McCrackens of Shanghai".
-Mary Elizabeth followed her father's footsteps and worked alongside him to perform surgery on citizens affected by the Sino-Japanese conflict in Shanghai.
+Mary Elizabeth McCracken (February 2, 1911 – October 19, 1945) was a medical missionary who was also the first woman to overcome infantile paralysisMcCracken worked alongside her father, athlete and physician Josiah McCracken, to perform surgery on citizens affected by the Sino-Japanese conflict in Shanghai.
 She also headed the pediatrics department of her father's Refugee Hospital for many years.

-Mary Elizabeth was often referred to as the "indomitable Mary" as she persevered until the end and did not let her disabilities hinder her service.
-Despite her physical handicap, she finished at the top of her class at St. John's University in Shanghai.
+McCracken was often referred to as the "indomitable Mary" for persevering to the end and not letting her paralysis hinder her service.

 Background

-Childhood: A Foundation in Missions
+Childhood

-Mary Elizabeth McCracken was born on February 2, 1911, in Canton, China where her parents were stationed as medical missionaries.
-Mary Elizabeth was the third of eight children.
+Mary Elizabeth McCracken was born on February 2, 1911, in Canton, China where her parents, Josiah Calvin McCracken and Helen Newpher McCracken,were stationed as medical missionaries.
+Her parents were known as the "McCrackens of Shanghai".
+McCracken was the third of eight children.
 She had five sisters (Helen McCracken Fulcher, Margaret McCracken, Martha Constance McCracken Howard, Elsie McCracken, and Ruth McCracken) and two brothers (Josiah C. McCracken and Stewart McCracken).
-At the young age of thirteen months, Mary Elizabeth was afflicted with infantile paralysis.
+At the young age of thirteen months, McCracken was affected by infantile paralysis.
 She could not walk and constantly needed to be carried everywhere.
-Since Mary Elizabeth's mother graduated with a degree in physical education from Columbia University, Mary Elizabeth's mother persistently cared for her and sought to make her life as normal as possible.
+McCracken's mother graduated with a degree in physical education from Columbia University, and she persistently cared for her daughter and sought to make her life as normal as possible.

-As a child, Mary Elizabeth enjoyed music and sang with her family.
+As a child, McCracken enjoyed music and sang with her family.
 She knew how to play piano, as all the children in her family were taught by their mother.
 As a child, she enjoyed playing with Kewpie dolls and creating paper doll families with her older sisters.
-Though she faced many challenges due to her condition, Mary Elizabeth was always a good sport.
-In sports events requiring physical movement, she could not play with her siblings but instead took on the role of the timekeeper.
+Though she faced many challenges due to her condition, McCracken was always a good sport.
+In sports events that required physical movement, she could not play with her siblings and instead took on the role of timekeeper.